-NOTE: In rare cases there may be an interference between the Spring/Lower Spring Perch and the stock K-member near where the stock spring was located.
-To remedy that situation you will need a hand-held grinder to clearance the K-member.
+NOTE: In rare cases there may be an interference between the Spring/Lower Spring Perch and the stock K-member, near where the stock spring was located.
+To remedy that situation you will need a hand held grinder to clearance the K-member.
 After the installation is complete, with final ride height set, another check for interference between components must be made.

-- 44. Adjust the height of the Lower Spring Perch.
-Raise it to a position where the Spring is just touching both the Upper Spring Perch and the Lower Spring Perch. - 45.
-If the car has ABS, the mounting bracket for the sensor will need to be modified to clear the Lower Spring Perch.
+- 45. Adjust the height of the Lower Spring Perch.
+Raise it to a position where the Spring is just touching both the Upper Spring Perch and the Lower Spring Perch. - 46.
+If the car has ABS, the mounting bracket for the sensor will need to be modified to clear the lower spring perch.

-46. Use two sets of pliers to hold and bend the bracket forward near the base.
+47. Use two sets of pliers to hold and bend the bracket forward near the base.

-47. Then carefully bend it upward near the end where the wire attaches.
+48. Then carefully bend it upward near the end where the wire attaches.

-48. Reattach the mounting bracket to the spindle and adjust the bends if necessary to keep the mounting bracket close to the strut.
+49. Reattach the mounting bracket to the spindle and adjust the bends if necessary to keep the mounting bracket close to the strut.
 Install and tighten the retaining nut for the mounting bracket.

-49. Clean any dirt from the tip of the ABS sensor and reattach the ABS sensor to the spindle.
+50. Clean any dirt from the tip of the ABS sensor and reattach the ABS sensor to the spindle.
 Reattach the sensor's wire to the mounting bracket.

-- 50. Reattach the swaybar end-link to the control arm.
-Do not overtighten the end-link bushings. - 51.
-If you removed the brake rotor, reinstall it now. - 52.
-Reattach the brake caliper and torque the mounting bolts to factory specifications.
+- 51. Reattach the swaybar end-link to the control arm.
+Do not overtighten the end-link bushings. - 52.
+If you removed the brake rotor, reinstall it now.

+53. Reattach the brake caliper and torque the mounting bolts to factory specifications.
-57. Mount the tire and wheel.
-Check for clearance to the Coil-Over components and to the brake hose.
-Remem-

-- ber that the final ride height has not yet been set, and so the position of the Lower Spring Perch may change. - 58.
+- 54. Mount the tire and wheel.
+Check for clearance to the Coil-Over components.
+Remember that the final ride height has not yet been set, and so the position of the Lower Spring Perch may change. - 55.
 Lower the car to the ground.
-Torque the lug nuts to factory specifications. - 59.
-If using an adjustable strut, torque the strut shaft retaining nut to the strut manufacturer's specification.
-Non-adjustable struts should have the strut shaft retaining nut torqued to the Ford specification. - 60.
-Roll the car back and forth to settle the suspension. - 61.
+Torque the lug nuts to factory specifications. - 56.
+If using and adjustable strut, torque the strut shaft retaining nut to the strut manufacturers specification.
+Non-adjustable struts should have the strut shaft retaining nut torqued to the Ford specification.

+NOTE: Do NOT use an impact gun to tighten the strut top retaining nut, the strut shaft will break.

+- 57. Roll the car back and forth to settle the suspension. - 58.
 Measure the ride height, as in Step 1.
-Adjust the ride height to match the previous measurement, or change the ride height as desired. - 62.
+Adjust the ride height to match the previous measurement, or change the ride height as desired. - 59.
 To change ride height, carefully jack the front of the car up and place it on jack stands.
 Hold the Threaded Sleeve with one hand, and use your other hand to rotate the Lower Spring Perch.
-In some instances, it may be necessary to rotate the Lower Spring Perch with a Spanner Wrench (available separately as part number MMT-2). - 63.
-After the ride height is set, tighten the set screw a little at a time until it takes some resistance to rotate the Lower Spring Perch on the Threaded Sleeve.
+In some instances it may be necessary to rotate the Lower Spring Perch with a Spanner Wrench (available separately as part number MMT-2). - 60.
+After the ride height is set, tighten the set screw a little at a time until it takes some resistance to rotate the lower spring perch on the threaded sleeve.
 Only a very small amount of friction is needed to keep the lower spring perch from rotating.
-Any extra force on the set screw will result in damage to the Nylon tip and the Threaded Sleeve. - 64.
-After the ride height is set, once again check for clearance between the brake hose and the tire.
-Ensure the hose cannot touch the tire or the wheel under any combination of suspension travel and steering angle.
-Stock rubber hoses may need a zip-tie between the hose and the strut to hold the hose away from rubbing the tire and wheel.
-Aftermarket braided stainless steel hoses can usually be oriented away from the tire and wheel by loosening the fluid bolt at the caliper just enough to allow turning the banjo fitting to reposition the hose.
-A zip-tie can also be helpful.
+Any extra force on the set screw will result in damage to the Nylon tip and the threaded sleeve. - 61.
+Have the front end professionally aligned.
+Remember that any time the ride height is changed, the camber and toe settings will have to be adjusted.